 Kevin M. Fogarty has served as a director of the Company since July 2022.
-Mr. Fogarty retired from Kraton Corporation, Inc. ("Kraton"), where since 2008 he served as President, Chief Executive Officer and Director, following Kraton's sale to DL Chemical in March 2022.
+In 2022, Mr. Fogarty retired from Kraton Corporation, Inc. ("Kraton"), where, since 2008, he served as President, Chief Executive Officer and Director, upon Kraton's sale to DL Chemical in March 2022.
 Kraton is a \$2B leading global sustainable producer of specialty polymers and high-value biobased products derived from pine wood pulping co-products.
 Before joining Kraton, Mr. Fogarty spent 14 years with the Koch Industries, Inc. family of companies, where he held a variety of roles, including President for Polymer and Resins at Invista and President of KoSa's Polymer and Intermediaries business.
-Mr. Fogarty joined the Board of Directors at Ecovyst Inc. (NYSE:ECVT), a leading integrated global provider of specialty catalysts and services, in April 2022, currently serving as non-executive Chairperson of the Board, and Chairperson of the Nominating and Corporate Governance Committee.
-Since 2012, Mr. Fogarty has served on the Board of Directors of Glatfelter Corporation (NYSE:GLT), a leading global supplier of sustainable, cellulosic-based engineered materials, currently serving as non-executive Chairperson of the Board and previously having served as lead independent director from 2018 through 2021.
+Mr. Fogarty joined the Board of Directors at Ecovyst Inc. (NYSE:ECVT), a leading integrated global provider of specialty catalysts and services, in April 2022 and currently serves as non-executive Chairperson of the Board.
+Since 2012, Mr. Fogarty has served on the Board of Directors of Glatfelter Corporation (NYSE:GLT), a leading global supplier of sustainable, cellulosic-based engineered materials.
+He currently serves as non-executive Chairperson of the Board and previously served as lead independent director from 2018 through 2021.
 Mr. Fogarty previously served on the Board of Directors of the American Chemistry Council from 2017 through 2022.
 Mr. Fogarty graduated from Dalhousie University, in Halifax, Nova Scotia with a Bachelor of Engineering in 1990.